 Famous for her stern judgment and controversial decisions, Judge Judy Sheindlin has been gracing the television screen for over 20 years and has won the hearts of many viewers.
 After over 22 seasons, the showing ratings have been climbing, gaining on average more than 10 million viewers a day, making her show a prime example of Hollywood success, according to Forbes.
 CBS, which owns her daytime show, has even given her an evening time show, “Judge Judy Primetime,” within the last four years, capitalizing on her popularity, charm, and rigor.
 According to her interview with the New York Times, she believes her show provides a fantasy for those enthusiastic about justice, giving them the ideal version of what a fair court should be in today’s world.

 This straight-talk star with classy retorts has made her mark in television history.
-With at least two years left in her contract and a net worth of about $420 million (just imagine what Judge Judy house looks like!), it’s time to enter the courtroom of Judge Judy Sheindlin and open the case of an iconic judge, delivering justice with style.
+With at least two years left in her contract, Judge Judy net worth is $420 million (just imagine what Judge Judy house looks like!).
+Let’s enter the courtroom of Judge Judy Sheindlin and open the case of an iconic judge, delivering justice with style.

 Where does Judge Judy Live?